Age-by-Age Guide to Starting Solid Foods

 Cheers!

-Your baby can get all the hydration she needs from breast milk or formula, but you should still offer a sippy cup of water at mealtime after she reaches 6 months to get her accustomed to drinking from a cup -- and the taste of plain water.
-Go easy on the juice, which can lead to cavities and is linked to diarrhea in toddlers.
+Your baby can get all the hydration she needs from breast milk or formula, but you should still offer a cup of water at mealtime after she reaches 6 months to get her accustomed to drinking from a cup -- and the taste of plain water.
+Avoid juice before age 1, and limit it to a maximum of 4 oz. per day after that.
 After age 1, be sure she drinks about two cups of water each day.